-The Therapeutic Recreation Grant Staff is composed of graduate students from the University of Tennessee who have very witty senses of humor but take their jobs very seriously.
+The Therapeutic Recreation Experiential Education Team, or TREE, is composed of graduate students from the University of Tennessee who have very witty senses of humor but take their jobs very seriously.

 Growing up in Cookeville, Tennessee, it was easy for Jodi to decide to choose UT for her undergraduate degree.
 She graduated in December 2018 with a bachelor’s degree in Therapeutic Recreation and was excited to pursue a master’s degree in Therapeutic Recreation.
 After attending Koinonia Retreat and Camp Koinonia, Jodi fell in love with what UT’s Therapeutic Recreation camp programs offer for individuals with disabilities and their families.
 Working in the camp setting and being outside is what inspired her future goal of becoming a wilderness therapist to work with youth who have a behavioral health diagnosis.
 When not at school, you can find Jodi and her sidekick (Rowdy, the standard poodle) trail running, mountain biking, fly fishing – Rowdy usually scares all the fish off – or sitting on the couch watching animal planet with coffee.